brunoterkaly/AzureScenarios/UnfinishedAzureBt3_ExportingToSQLDatabase/Hol.md

 	_Getting the connection string_

-1. you now have all the needed information to connect up to your Windows Azure SQL database.
+1. You now have all the needed information to connect up to your Windows Azure SQL database.

 	![Viewing all available connection strings](Images/image024.png?raw=true)

 	_Viewing all available connection strings_

+## Summary ##

+In this lab, you have learned how to create ASP.NET web applications that connect to virtual machines running in Windows Azure.
+First, created a virtual machine with SQL Server 2012 installed using the Windows Azure Management Portal and configured it to allow external connections.
+Then, you created a simple ASP.NET MVC 4 web application using Entity Framework that accessed the database in the SQL Server virtual machine.
+The web application took advantage of Full-Text Search features in SQL Server 2012 to search for contact data.
+You completed the lab by deploying the application to Windows Azure Web Sites using Visual Studio.